 Client: NHS Grampian

-The Community Health and Care Village is an urban community hospital, encompassing services previously provided in a number of separate locations throughout the city, brought together in a fully integrated facility.
+The Community Health and Care Village is an urban community hospital, encompassing services previously provided in several separate locations throughout the city, brought together in a fully integrated facility.

 BHC Ltd. worked with main contractor Miller Construction on this project, which was completed in 2013.